Shopify/polaris/polaris.shopify.com/content/components/navigation/tabs.md

     description: Use to inform a piece of information about the tabs.
   - fileName: tabs-with-custom-disclosure.tsx
     title: With custom disclosure
-    description: Use to provide information about the popover contents
+    description: Use to provide information about the popover contents.
 ---

 ## Best practices